Scalable Frame Sampling for Video Classification: A Semi-Optimal Policy Approach with Reduced Search Space: Abstract

 \section{Abstract}

 Given a video with $T$ frames, frame sampling is a task to select $N \ll T$ frames, so as to maximize the performance of a fixed video classifier.
 Not just brute-force search, but most existing methods suffer from its vast search space of $\binom{T}{N}$, especially when $N$ gets large.
 To address this challenge, we introduce a novel perspective of reducing the search space from $O(T^N)$ to $O(T)$.
 Instead of exploring the entire $O(T^N)$ space, our proposed semi-optimal policy selects the top $N$ frames based on the independently estimated value of each frame using per-frame confidence, significantly reducing the computational complexity.
 We verify that our semi-optimal policy can efficiently approximate the optimal policy, particularly under practical settings.
 Additionally, through extensive experiments on various datasets and model architectures, we demonstrate that learning our semi-optimal policy ensures stable and high performance regardless of the size of $N$ and $T$.
+Our code is available at https://github.com/isno0907/sosampler.